How Much Do Bifold Windows Cost? [2025 Data]

 Photo: Thiradech / Adobe Stock

-If you have the expertise to install a folding window yourself, you can save an average of between $500 and $1,000 on labor costs.
-Those savings go up if you install multiple windows at a time.
+If you have the expertise to install a folding window yourself, you can save an average of between $500 and $1,000 per window on labor costs, on average.

-Since your windows are a first line of defense against drafts and water damage, it’s always a good idea to hire a window company near you to install windows That goes doubly for bifold windows, which are much more complicated to install properly.
+Since your windows are also a first line of defense against drafts and water damage, it’s always a good idea to hire a window company near you to install your bifold windows.
+Any mistakes can lead to costly water damage, window damage, or efficiency losses that could easily cost you more than you’d save going the DIY route.

 Cost of Common Bifold Window Add-Ons

-Folding windows create a big “wow factor” for any home.
-Bundling this project along with the following add-ons can ensure you’re enjoying your new window to its fullest potential.
+Folding windows create a big “wow factor” for any home, but you can go the extra step by bundling this project along with the following add-ons.
+These will ensure you’re enjoying your new window to its fullest potential.

-• Outdoor bar: Folding windows are great for gaining easy access from your kitchen (or other room) to the outdoors.
-Installing an outdoor bar underneath the folding window makes for a great entertaining space.
-This is a pricey project, though with outdoor kitchen costs averaging around $16,000.
+• Outdoor bar: Folding windows are great for gaining easy access from your interior to the outdoors.
+Installing an outdoor kitchen underneath the folding window makes for a great entertaining space.
+This is a pricey project, though, with outdoor kitchen costs averaging between $6,400 and $26,900.

 • Low-emissivity glass coatings: Low-E coatings are another great addition in warmer climates.
 They reduce the amount of heat that transfers through the window from sunlight, helping to keep your living space cool and comfortable when your window is closed.
-Low-E coatings cost between $300 and $1,000 per window, in most cases.
+Low-E coatings cost between $300 and $1,000 per window.

 • Window screen installation: If you have bifold windows that open inward, you can ask your professional to install screens that keep pests and debris out while you enjoy the fresh air.
-Window screens cost around $250 per window, but the cost could be higher if you have a large bifold window.
+Window screens cost $250 per window, but the cost could be higher if you have a large bifold window or need custom sizes.

 3 Ways You Can Save Money Installing a Bifold Window

 You can save money on window installation by comparing a few different quotes from contractors.
-However, don’t just go with the lowest bid—that may cost you in the long run.
+Don’t just go with the lowest bid—that may cost you in the long run.
 It’s wise to read the online reviews and get references before making a decision.
+Consider the workmanship warranty each installer offers, as well.

-When contractors are busy, they will be more expensive.
-Plan the installation of bifold windows during slower periods, especially during the colder months, to ensure you’ll get the most competitive bids possible from contractors.
+When contractors are busy, they’ll be more expensive.
+Plan the installation of bifold windows during slower periods, like in the fall or winter, to ensure you’ll get the most competitive bids possible from contractors.

 Instead of going with fiberglass frames and premium, triple-pane glass, go for a more moderately priced option.
 Vinyl and double-pane frames are much more affordable and still provide good energy efficiency.
-However, keep in mind that if you downgrade too much and choose a single-pane glass, you may cost yourself more in the long run due to higher energy bills.
+However, keep in mind that if you downgrade too much and choose a single-pane glass or an aluminum frame, you may cost yourself more in the long run due to higher energy bills.

 Frequently Asked Questions